If both spouses are amicable and are able to work together, they should both file for bankruptcy before getting divorced.

 How Will Filing Bankruptcy Affect My Soon To Be Ex Spouse's Debt Obligations?

 - "Domestic Support Obligations" are not dischargeable in bankruptcy.
 "A domestic support obligation or "DSO" is money owed to a spouse, former spouse, child, or child's parent in the form of alimony, maintenance, and support, including child support.
 Domestic support obligations are considered a priority debt and cannot be discharged."
 Learn more here.

-- "Non-support Domestic Obligations" are not dischargeable in Chapter 7 but are dischargeable in a Chapter 13.
+- "Non-Support Domestic Obligations" are not dischargeable in Chapter 7 but are dischargeable in Chapter 13.